Government Financial Support

 To learn more about federal tax credits and benefits, please visit the Canada Benefits website.
 The website is a useful tool as you can view information about available tax credits and benefits programs based on your individual circumstances.

-- The Employment Insurance Compassionate Care Benefits provides financial support for long-term caregivers for terminally ill family members.
+The Employment Insurance Compassionate Care Benefits provides financial support for long-term caregivers for a critically ill or terminally ill person that is close to you.